mmuras-vmse/beautiful-jekyll/_drafts/Invoke-SshCiscoCommand.md

 are what drove my team to disable VTP as a whole in our Development / QA networks on premise.

 The biggest immediate and visible setback with these conditions being true is we had to spend 5 to 10 minutes just changing / updating the list of 10+ different interfaces between the 3 core devices.
-Thats not including having to update this on edge or other places.
+That's not including having to update this on edge or other places.

-For me, having the ability to "push" Cisco code to routers and rwitches is useful in another more different, yet potentially more powerful way.
+For me, having the ability to "push" Cisco code to routers and switches is useful in another more different, yet potentially more powerful way.
 I now can treat Cisco syntax just like a VM configuration.
-In otherwords, I now have the ability to even further streamline scripts to build environments.
+In other words, I now have the ability to even further streamline scripts to build environments.
 For example, if I want to build a VM on a new VLAN with a new subnet, then I can have the Cisco syntax and "Invoke-SshCiscoCommand" as just another section of PowerShell code and build my VLANs, subnet, and finally use other PowerShell / PowerCLI code to build the VM on the new subnet (which would be residing on the new VLAN).
 By extension, I could also see doing the same thing with a VMHost, VMware ESXi.

 I played with Putty and Plink.exe before and just dabbled in Posh-SSH.
 This is my first real journey into the Posh-SSH world.

-NOTE: For more info on Posh-SSH, see link to [PowerShell Gallery - Possh-SSH](https://www.powershellgallery.com/packages/Posh-SSH/2.0.2)
+NOTE: For more info on Posh-SSH, see link to [PowerShell Gallery - Posh-SSH](https://www.powershellgallery.com/packages/Posh-SSH/2.0.2)

 WARNING 1: To be fair, I may have made some security adjustments to this script which are not best practice.